andshrew/PlayStation-Stars/website/docs/service/collectible-detail.md

 The endpoint can query the authenticating account, or it can query another user account (providing that the privacy settings on the other account allow it).

+You can view a list of collectibles which have been available on the service [here](../collectibles-reference.md).

     https://m.np.playstation.com/api/graphql/v1/op?operationName=metLoyaltyUserCollectibleById

 :::info